|fig 1 Hyglac`s raid|

 735 The Anglo Saxon historian Beda wrote that one of the tribes was named the Jutes, the Angles came from an area called Angel in Southern Jutland, Angel was desolate and empty for people after the migration.

-771 Charlemagne attacked the heathen Saxons and destroyed the holy tower Irminsul, Danes witness how their neighbors were suffering from Christian atrocities and had to surrender to the Frankish empire.
+771 Charlemagne attacked the heathen Saxons and destroyed the holy tower Irminsul, Danes witness how their neighbourswere suffering from Christian atrocities and had to surrender to the Frankish empire.

 777 The Saxon chieftain Widukind and his war band fled to Denmark, where the Danish king Sigfred gave him and other Saxon refugees political asylum.